csessig86/intro-to-d3-nicar-19/02-diving-into-d3/readme.md

 Today, we're going to focus on a simple bar chart.
 We'll build one bar, then a few more, then add some dressing to create a production-level graphic.

 To understand the process of D3, it helps to take a step back from javascript.
-We'll start by relying solely on **HTML** and **CSS** to craft a bar.
+We'll start by relying solely on **HTML** and **CSS** to produce a bar.

 ## Drawing a bar

-Let's start our sketch.
+Let's start a sketch.
 Navigate to the folder `02-diving-into-d3` (the same folder where this readme.md file is located) and create a new text file.
-Start by saving it with a name you can remember later, such as `chart1.html`.
+Start by saving it with a name such as `chart1.html`.

 Copy and paste this basic HTML outline into the page: